Skip to content

 }

-Daytona provides an option to get a snapshot by name.
+Get a snapshot by name.

 daytona.snapshot.get("my-awesome-snapshot")

-Daytona provides options to list snapshots and view their details.
+List snapshots and view their details.

 daytona.snapshot.list(page=2, limit=10)

 Snapshots automatically become inactive after 2 weeks of not being used.
-To activate an inactive snapshot:

-1. Navigate to Daytona Snapshots ↗
+1. Go to Daytona Snapshots ↗

 2. Click the three dots at the end of the row for the snapshot you want to activate